Venus Flytrap: The Little Plant That Eats Bugs

 Venus Flytrap Plant Facts

 The Venus Flytrap isn’t just any plant — it’s a tiny predator with one of nature’s fastest moves.
 From snapping traps to digesting prey, this plant has evolved incredible ways to survive in nutrient-poor wetlands.
-Here’s a quick breakdown of what makes it so fascinating:

 • Snap Trap: Leaves snap shut in 0.1 seconds to catch insects.